readlnh/unipd-cv-2022/lab4/README.md

 }
 ```

+## Task2
+My idea is to remove the element that is not white in the picture(the white markings are always white, obviously ^_^).
+That is also what i do in task3.

 ## Task3
 In task3 we need to detect white markings on the road by Hough transform.
 However, there are too many lines in the picture.
 So i decide to do some pre-operation.
 Since we only need white marking, so i remove all the element that is far from the color "white":